-EVNR 1010 Introduction to the Environme 2 Credits
+EVNR 1010 Introduction to Environmental and Natural Resources 2 Credits

 This course is an introduction to renewable natural resources and basic concepts of their management. emphasis is placed on researching and interpreting scientific information in soils, water, range, forests, wildlife, and fisheries.
 Students will also be introduced to various academic and career opportunities available in the field.